 Time

-Israeli Standard Time is 2 hours ahead of Greenwich Mean Time, 1 hour ahead of mid-European Time; and 7 hours ahead of Eastern Standard Time, U.S.A.
+Israeli Standard Time is 7 hours ahead of Eastern Standard Time, U.S.A.

 Electrical Appliances